coinbase/assume-role/README.md

 The script will warn you if you are not serving over SSL.

-Once you assume-role, you will be prompted for your SAML credentials (email and password).
+Once you assume-role, you will be prompted for your SAML credentials (username and password).

 If you would like to store your credentials on the filesystem for ease of use, you can create a `~/.saml/credentials` file that looks as such:
 ```